The Beast Within (novel): Reception

 The Dayton Daily News said that the book "is not for everyone.
 Attacks are described in graphic detail...
 Still, the characters are convincingly developed, and for those who like a good fright, The Beast Within keeps on delivering."
 The Raleigh News and Observer also called the book "a gripping thriller of lycanthropy in the Ozarks."

 However, the Johnson City Press said that in the ending, "Levy seems to have mixed his manifestations at the last minute, from the near plausible to the impossible, leaving the reader feeling slightly misled."

 Film adaptation

 The Beast Within is a 1982 Hollywood horror film loosely based on the novel.
 Hollywood producer Harvey Bernhard heard the title of the Levy novel from an Arbor House book catalog and he purchased the rights before the book was finished.
-Since the book was not even written yet, the movie has little resemblance to the novel.
-The film was panned by The New York Times: they called the film a "very foolish horror film".
+Since the book was unfinished, the movie has little resemblance to the novel.
+The film was panned by The New York Times: calling it a "very foolish horror film".